 You submitted a claim three days ago.
 Still waiting.
-Meanwhile, the dental bill sits on your credit card accruing interest, and you're wondering if this is just how health benefits work.
+Meanwhile, the dental bill sits on your credit card, and you're wondering if this is just how health benefits work.

 It doesn't have to be.
-HSA reimbursement timelines vary dramatically by provider — from 24 hours to two weeks — and most of that difference comes down to how the administrator processes claims, not regulatory requirements.
-This guide breaks down what actually affects HSA claim speed, what's typical across the industry, and how to get your money back faster.
+HSA reimbursement timelines vary by administrator.
+Current provider pages reviewed for this article show everything from 24-hour reimbursement to a few business days, and much of the difference comes down to how the administrator handles documentation, funding, and payment, not a CRA stopwatch.
+This guide breaks down what current providers advertise, what actually affects HSA claim speed, and how to get your money back faster.

 What is HSA reimbursement

 HSA reimbursement is the process of getting money back for medical expenses you've already paid out of pocket.
-In Canada, a Health Spending Account — formally called a Private Health Services Plan (PHSP) — lets your corporation reimburse you for CRA-eligible health expenses.
-The reimbursement comes to you completely tax-free under ITA Section 6(1)(a).
+In Canada, a Health Spending Account is usually implemented through a Private Health Services Plan (PHSP), which lets your corporation reimburse eligible medical expenses.
+If the plan qualifies, the reimbursement is generally excluded from employment income under subparagraph 6(1)(a)(i) of the Income Tax Act.

 Here's how the money flows:

-- You pay for a medical expense (dental visit, prescription, glasses, physio)
+- You pay for a medical expense, such as dental care, a prescription, glasses, or physiotherapy

 - You submit the receipt to your HSA administrator